faelgabriel/elixircd/README.md

 #### Channel List Modes

-These modes maintain lists of entries for access control and restrictions.
+These modes use lists to manage exceptions and access control in channels.

 - **+b (Ban)**: Prevents a user or host from joining the channel. ✅
 - **+e (Ban Exception)**: Exempts users from channel bans. ❌